samplereality/godard/readme.md

 ### Assets

 You can also drag and drop or upload images into the "assets" folder to include in your project.

-### Other Files

-The tracery.js file provides the procedural engine that makes the project work.
-You don't have to open or edit this file at all.
-In fact, you could break the project by messing with it!